jobial-io/scase/README.md

 ### Marshalling

-Marshalling / unmarshalling is done using the Marshaller and Unmarshaller type classes. **Scase** provides implementation of these type classes for many popular serialization formats and libraries:
+Marshalling / unmarshalling is done using the Marshaller and Unmarshaller type classes. **Scase** provides implementation for many popular serialization formats and libraries:

 * Circe (JSON)
 * Java serialization